onepointconsulting/linkedin_mcp/README.md

 # LinkedIn MCP

-This is a simple implementation of an MCP LinkedIn server using a Selenium Chrome based scraper in the background.
+This is a simple implementation of an MCP LinkedIn server using a Selenium and Chromedriver based scraper in the background.

+At the moment it only support profile scraping and profile search.

 ## Pre-requisites